dpeter99/dpeter99.github.io/content/posts/broken_ssd/index.md

 SMART overall-health self-assessment test result: FAILED media has been placed in read only mode
 ```
 So this meant that my M.2 SSD was dead.
-So my whole plan shifter fast, as I needed to look find a new SSD and think up some thing to do in the mean time.
+So my whole plan shifter fast, as I needed to look for a new SSD and think up some thing to do in the mean time.

 ### The result
 In the end I installed Linux mint on my spare old SSD and the next day switched to Manjaro as friends told me it was better.
 So far the experience is not tooo bad, but not a "suitable replacement" as it was advertised on the site 😅